Jane Karatzas Says “Bravo!” to Jefferson

 “If it was not for my Jefferson doctors, I would not be here today,” Jane says.

-Jane immediately underwent a lumpectomy, followed up with radiation and five years of chemotherapy.
-During that time, she was impressed by the excellent medical care combined with a compassionate “personal touch” Jefferson doctors, nurses, and staff provided.
+Jane immediately underwent a lumpectomy, followed by radiation and five years of chemotherapy.
+During that time, she was impressed by the excellent medical care combined with the compassionate “personal touch” Jefferson doctors, nurses, and staff provided.

 An avid devotee of science and medicine thanks to the influence of her older brother, an MD/PhD, Jane loves to read and learn about medical research—cancer in particular.
-After reading and learning more about the research that is currently underway within the Sidney Kimmel Cancer Center, Jane was impressed—and inspired.
+One of the highlights of her year, she says, is her visit to the Jefferson cancer research laboratory of Scott Waldman, MD, PhD, professor and chair of the Department of Pharmacology and Experimental Therapeutics at Jefferson.

 “The research they are doing is just wonderful,” she says.
 “But you have to be careful with cancer.
 It’s smarter than we are.
 Every time we think we understand it, it changes!”